 What To Expect When You Feed Your Dog Fresh Food

-With images of lean meat, colorful vegetables, and whole foods on most kibble packaging labels, you’d think that kibble contains all of the natural nutrients your dog needs, right?
+With images of lean meat, colorful vegetables, and whole foods on bags of kibble, you’d think that kibble contains all of the natural nutrients your dog needs, right?

 Unfortunately, that’s not always the case.
 Cooked at such high temperatures, all of the natural nutrients in kibble are destroyed, and manufacturers have to add artificial and/or supplemental vitamins back into the food for it to be considered “full and balanced.”That’s why giving your dog even just a little bit of fresh food can be so transformative to their health — they will be getting true benefits from every ingredient!